jasongrimes/fretboardfoundation/_chapters/030-scales/050-minor-scales.md

 ---
 title: The minor scales
 slug: minor-scales
-abstract: Minor key tonality is based on the natural minor scale, with adjustments to the 6 and 7 as harmonic and melodic circumstances require.
+abstract: The natural minor scale, with adjustments to the 6 and 7 as harmonic and melodic circumstances require.
 ---

 ## About minor tonality